povilasb/pycollection-pipelines/README.rst

 All the work is done in *process()* method.
 This methods receives an item passing the pipeline.

-You might either ignore, transform or simly pass forward the items.
+You might either ignore, transform or simply pass forward the items.
 To send item further to the pipe use *self.receiver.send(item)*.

 E.g. if you wanted to multiply all items, you could implement the method